MicrosoftDocs/win32/desktop-src/inputdev/about-keyboard-input.md

 1. **System Request** key scan code is emmited on **Alt + PrintScreen** press
 2. **Break** key scan code is emmited on **Control + Pause** press
 3. As seen in [legacy keyboard messages](keyboard-input-notifications.md)
+4. The key is present on Brazilian keyboards
-4. The key is present on Japanese keyboards
+5. The key is present on Japanese keyboards

 ### Extended-Key Flag